ExWeiv/wix-react/README.md

 > You can use `cd ..` for going back between folders.

-#### Optionally you can also install another package to send objects to your custom elements:
+#### Optionally you can also install another package to send objects to your custom elements and setup custom element for React faster:

 ```cli
 wix install @exweiv/wix-ce-helpers